4.50 from 8 votes

 Instructions

-• Heat the oil in a large skillet over medium-high heat.
-Add the onion, ginger, and garlic; cook, stirring, 3-4 minutes or until fragrant and soft.
-Stir in the curry powder and cook 1 additional minute.
+• Heat oil in a large skillet over medium-high heat.
+Add the onion, ginger and garlic and cook for 3 to 4 minutes until fragrant and soft.
+Stir in the curry powder and cook for one additional minute.

-• Spoon rice onto serving plates and top with vegetable curry.
-Garnish each bowl with fresh basil or cilantro and serve with sriracha, to taste.
+• Spoon rice into serving bowls and top with the vegetable curry.
+Garnish with fresh basil or cilantro and serve with sriracha if desired.

 Notes